maher1312/tic-tac-toe-/README.md

 - **Color-coded output**: X is displayed in red, and O is displayed in blue.
 - **Input validation**: The game ensures that players can only place their marks in empty cells.
-- **Basic AI**: The AI randomly selects an empty cell to place its mark.
+- **Basic AI**: The AI uses a simple strategy to place its mark, prioritizing winning moves, blocking the player, and selecting the center or corners.

 ---